OlhaAD/Analysis_And_Prediction_Of_Lottery_Mega_Millions/README_en.md

    - Develop and train polynomial regression models to predict the frequency of number occurrences in the future.
    - Optimize the model using various polynomial degrees to improve prediction accuracy.

-6. **Model Evaluation**
-   - Evaluate the performance of the polynomial regression model using metrics such as Mean Absolute Error (MAE) and Root Mean Squared Error (RMSE).
-   - Compare the performance of the polynomial regression model with traditional trend analysis.

-7. **Prediction and Comparison**
+6. **Prediction and Comparison**
    - Predicting the frequency of appearance of numbers based on their previous trends.
    - Normalization of data to interpret the results as probabilities of choosing each number in a given year.
    - Predict the frequency of number occurrences for future years using the trained polynomial regression model.
    - Compare the forecasts of the polynomial regression model with the results of trend analysis to identify similarities and differences.

+7. **Model Evaluations**
+   - Evaluation the performance of the polynomial regression model and traditional trend analysis using metrics such as Mean Absolute Error (MAE), Root Mean Square Error (RMSE), and the coefficient of determination (R²).
+   - Compare the performance of the polynomial regression model with traditional trend analysis.

 ## Detailed Methodology
 ### Tools and Libraries